Causes

 MCL injury diagnosis

-In addition to your health and lifestyle history, a physician or physical therapist may check your knee’s range of motion, tenderness, pain, and swelling.
-They may also use imaging like magnetic resonance imaging (MRI) and an X-ray to check your knee.
+In a MCL injury diagnosis, your physician or physical therapist may check your knee’s range of motion, tenderness, pain, and swelling.
+They may ask you some questions about how the injury occurred and the symptoms you’re experiencing.

 While you are lying on the examination table on your back with your injured knee slightly flexed, the clinician would put one hand on your outer knee and the opposite hand on your ankle.
 Then your knee is gently rotated in and out.
 Any pain felt may also be a sign to a MCL injury as well as an increase of the joint space at the inner knee.